The contrast: the United States of America with South Africa

 In and around Cape Town, with views of The University of Cape Town, Cape Point, Franschhoek, and Paternoster

-The fire damage seen at The University of Cape Town, Mostert’s Mill, and Rhodes Memorial Restaurant
+The fire damage is seen at The University of Cape Town, Mostert’s Mill, and Rhodes Memorial Restaurant

 In December 1986, we moved to Brookfield, Wisconsin, United States of America, a city 14 miles (22 kilometers) due west of Milwaukee located on the shores of Lake Michigan.
-Milwaukee is a city two hours’ drive north of Chicago in the Midwest of the U.S. Over time; we owned two houses in Brookfield and 13-years ago moved to our current location, a condominium in adjacent New Berlin.
-You can learn more about our condo here:
+Milwaukee is a city two hours’ drive north of Chicago in the Midwest of the U.S. Overtime; we owned two houses in Brookfield and 13-years ago moved to our current location, a condominium in adjacent New Berlin.
+You can learn more about our condominium here:

 Consequently, we have clothing to dress appropriately in each stage of the varying climate.
 At the change of each season, we rearrange our wardrobe to keep the required clothing front and center.
 I must add that when you look at the weather patterns in the U.S., we are in the perfect location not to experience tornadoes and other extreme weather conditions that impact communities to the south and east of us.
 Our weather is the motivation for us to drive a symmetrical all-wheel-drive Subaru Outback, the safest vehicle to handle all types of weather conditions.